-Plymouth & Brockton Street Railway Co. set to launch electronic ticketing and free Wi-Fi on June 1, 2017.
+Plymouth & Brockton Street Railway Co. launched electronic ticketing and free Wi-Fi on June 1, 2017.

-No more fumbling for cash at the bus – faster boarding and faster departures to get you where you’re going.
+No more cash sales at the bus – faster boarding and faster departures to get you where you’re going.

 “We were worried that we were getting ahead of our passengers with all this new technology, but when we started to talk to them about it they were very positive to the point where they were telling us this is what they want,” said Chris Anzuoni, Vice President of Plymouth & Brockton, whose family has owned P&B for 69 years.
 “Many of our customers have been riding with us for generations.
 Our drivers know many of our customers on a first name basis.
 We are very focused on getting this done right.”

-Passengers can still purchase tickets from all existing ticket agents as they have in the past but the bus drivers will no longer be able to sell tickets effective June 1, 2017.
+Passengers can still purchase tickets from all existing ticket agents as they have in the past as well as from our website & newly installed kiosks – but the bus drivers will no longer be able to sell tickets effective June 1, 2017.